syncfusion-content/winui-docs/winui/DataGrid/Getting-Started.md

 1. Create new WinUI Project in Visual Studio to display DataGrid with data objects.

-2. Install the `Syncfusion.Grid.WinUI` Nuget packages.
+2. Install the `Syncfusion.Grid.WinUI` NuGet packages.

-3. Declare the namespace in Xaml.
+3. Declare the namespace in XAML.

 4. Initialize the SfDataGrid control.